Bright traveling breathers in media with long-range, nonconvex dispersion: Results

 We also investigate the existence and form of weakly nonlinear conduit breathers near the zero-dispersion line.
 To this end, we initiate the computations with an appropriate NLS initial guess.
-We recover a delocalized wavepacket with a nearly monochromatic amplitude-modulated core with $\tilde{k}=2$ (see Fig.~\ref{fig_conduit_rep_solution_profiles-zero-disp}.a).
-We seed the $c$-continuation algorithm with this wavepacket, to obtain the breather in Fig.~\ref{fig_conduit_rep_solution_profiles-zero-disp} (b).
+We recover a delocalized wavepacket with a nearly monochromatic amplitude-modulated core with $\tilde{k}=2$ [see Fig.~\ref{fig_conduit_rep_solution_profiles-zero-disp}.a].
+We seed the $c$-continuation algorithm with this wavepacket, to obtain the breather in Fig.~\ref{fig_conduit_rep_solution_profiles-zero-disp}(b).
 This wavepacket is characterized by core carrier wave oscillations with wavenumber $\tilde{k}=1.8$.
 The continuation procedure is seen to slow down significantly thereafter.
-It is remarkable that even for such small amplitude traveling breathers, there is a relatively large amplitude periodic background, which points to the operating higher-order dispersive effects therein.
-At this point, the existence of bright wavepackets across the zero-dispersion line is unclear but is interesting for future investigation.
+It is remarkable that even for such small-amplitude traveling breathers, there is a relatively large-amplitude periodic background, which points to the operable higher-order dispersive effects therein.
+At this point, the existence of bright wave packets across the zero-dispersion line is unclear but is interesting for future investigation.

 The strongly nonlinear nature of the conduit equation, coupled with the large conditioning numbers of the symmetrized system of linear equations at each Newton step, result in reduced computational tractability of the continuation algorithm.